-In late 2024 and into early 2025, CPRA has been actively engaging the public by convening multiple interest groups (Steering Committee, Working Group, Collaborative Engagement Group, CPRA Board, and Governor's Advisory Commission).
-CPRA also conducts a project solicitation process that allows individuals and organizations to submit project ideas that align with the plan's goals.
+In late 2024 and into early 2025, CPRA actively engaged the public by convening multiple interest groups (Steering Committee, Working Group, Collaborative Engagement Group, CPRA Board, and Governor's Advisory Commission).
+CPRA also conducted a project solicitation process that allowed individuals and organizations to submit project ideas that align with the plan's goals.
 The projects selected through this process will be included in the Atchafalaya Master Plan.

 CPRA aims to develop a comprehensive and effective plan that will benefit both people and nature for generations to come.
-The final plan will feature projects and programmatic strategies aiming to maximize ecosystem functions and support continued human uses over the next 25 years.
+The final plan will feature projects and programmatic strategies that aim to maximize ecosystem functions and support continued human uses over the next 25 years.